 In Voluntary Controlled schools or Foundation schools, Foundation Governors will be in the minority on the Governing Body (there will generally be two or three Foundation Governors).
 In Voluntary Aided schools, Foundation Governors will be in the majority.
+The number of foundation local governors on the local governing body will generally reflect the status of the former school.
 Your Governing Body composition will be outlined in the School's Instrument of Government (for maintained schools) or agreed local governing body composition (for academies).
-You can find the version that applies to your school on our website here (scroll down to find an alphabetised list).